Eagle: Heraldry

 Eagles are an exceptionally common symbol in heraldry, being considered the "King of Birds" in contrast to the lion, the "King of Beasts".
 Whereas the lion (e.g. England) usually represents authority, the eagle is the symbol of power.
 They are particularly popular in Germanic countries such as Austria, due to their association with the Holy Roman Empire.
 The eagle of the Holy Roman Empire was two-headed, supposedly representing the two divisions, East and West, of the old Roman Empire.
 This motif, derived from the Byzantine (Eastern Roman) Empire was also adopted by the Russian Empire and is still featured in the Flag of Albania.
 The Roman eagle was preceded by the eagle of Ptolemaic Egypt and the Achaemenid Empire.
 In the coat of arms of Kotka, Finland, the eagle is depicted carrying an anchor and the caduceus on its feet.

 Heraldic eagles are most often found displayed, i.e. with their wings and legs extended.
 They can also occur close, i.e. with their wings folded, or rising, i.e. about to take flight.
 The heads, wings, and legs of eagles can also be found independently.

+Eagles symbolize strength, courage, and independence and are commonly found in the heraldry of many nations across the world.
+Albania, Andorra, Armenia, Austria, Dagestan, Egypt, Germany, Ghana, Indonesia, Iraq, Jordan, Kazakhstan, Mexico, Montenegro, Nigeria, the Philippines, Poland, Palestine, Panama, Russia, Romania, Serbia, South Sudan, Somaliland, Syria, the United States of America, Yemen, Zambia, and Zimbabwe are the nations whose coats of arms feature an eagle.
+The eagle's continuing significance and worldwide appeal as a forceful symbol in national identity and imagery is demonstrated by its widespread usage.